SylviaRemington/python-classes-lab/README.md

 - AAU, after entering a move, I should once again be presented with the updated game board, notified of the current turn, and asked to enter a move for the other player.
 This process should continue until there is a winner or a tie
 - AAU, I should see a message at the end of the game indicating the winner or stating that the game ended in a tie.

-### After Completing Python Classes Lab, this is what occurred after running python3 exercises.py
+### After completing Python Classes Lab, this is what occurred after running <br>
+python3 exercises.py

 ![PlayGame1stImage](./public/images/playgame1.png) <br>
 ![PlayGame2ndImage](./public/images/playgame2.png) <br>